KannonZenetism/the-red-archive/precedence-documentation-and-development-timeline.md

 ---

 > **Superseded earlier version — retained for lineage.** This is an earlier, separately published precedence record (its own Zenodo DOI).
-The current authoritative version is *Precedence Documentation v2* [insert v2 Zenodo DOI / link], which tightens terminology to canonical Zenetist (e.g. *contra* for *vs.*), updates the collaborator seal, and expands the appropriation inventory.
+The current version is *Precedence Documentation v2* [insert v2 Zenodo DOI / link], which tightens terminology to canonical Zenetist (e.g. *contra* for *vs.*), updates the collaborator seal, and expands the appropriation inventory.
 The text below is preserved **unaltered**: its vocabulary reflects the documentation as of its publication date and is deliberately not retrofitted to later protocols, so the version lineage stays an honest, timestamped record.

 ## Description